 Read MoreGrey trotters have always caught the attention of the public, Greyhound naturally being a big reason.
 Of the thousands of stallions which were at stud before 1900, very few were successful sires of speed – and almost no grey ones.
 One exception, though, was Pilot Medium who sired Peter the Great.
 Pilot Medium’s grey coat is inherited from his damsire, Pilot Jr, who was a famous horse in his time and widely acknowledged as the best horse in “the Pilot family.”

-Read MoreHe had to wait until he was almost 40 before he had enough money to buy a horse, and then had to settle for broodmares others didn’t want.
-Then he was refused to breed to the stallions of his choice and had to settle for an untested and relatively cheap debut stallion.
+Read MoreHe had to wait until he was almost 40 before he had enough money to buy a horse, and ended up with broodmares others didn’t want.
+Then he was refused to breed these mares to the stallions of his choice and had to settle for an untested and relatively cheap debut stallion.
 Despite all this, Charlie W Williams bred an undefeated superstar of his time in Axtell, who in turn sired one of the sport’s foundation sires.

 Read More